dedis/popstellar/be1-go/README.md

 Please use the `-cp` and `-wp` flags to specify an alternative port.
 The full path to connect to the organizer as a client is `ws://host:clientport/organizer/client/` and as a witness `ws://host:witnessport/organizer/witness/`.

-You may start the witness server at ports `9002` for clients and `9001` for organizer by executing `./pop witness --pk "<base64 encoded pk>" serve`.
+You may start the witness server at ports `9000` for clients and `9002` for witness, connected to the organizer at `localhost:9000` by executing `./pop witness --pk "<base64 encoded pk>" serve`.
-Please use the `-cp` and `-op` flags to specify an alternative port.
+Please use the `-cp` and `-wp` flags to specify an alternative port.
+Use the -org flag to specify an alternative address and port for the organizer.
+Using the `-ow` flag as many times as necessary, you can specify you can specify the `address:port` of each of the other witnesses.
 The full path to connect to the organizer as a client is `ws://host:clientport/organizer/client/` and as a witness `ws://host:witnessport/organizer/witness/`.
-Using the `-ow` flag as many times as necessary, you can specify you can specify the `address:port` of each of the other witnesses.

 ## Packages